When does the amount of snow that has settled on a roof become hazardous to its structural integrity and performance? Sooner than you may think.

 There are of course special cases — like deep drift loads on large flat roofs; and sliding loads, where snow slipping off a higher roof inundates a lower one — that should be looked at carefully by a structural designer.
 The building codes don't attempt to account for all possible snow load scenarios.
 Instead they reference ASCE-7, a specification published by the American Society of Civil Engineers and the Structural Engineering Institute called "Minimum Design Loads for Buildings and Other Structures"; it includes formulas for calculating snow design loads for various locations and roof configurations.

 In geographical areas vulnerable to severe winter storms, structural design engineers should take snow drift conditions into consideration in the original design and construction of the building by specifying heavier joist members or decreasing the spacing of typical joist members in the high snow load influence area to address this situation.

 Older buildings, built before the advent of modern codes (Massachusetts has enacted the first Building Code in 1975), are at a higher risk to snow drift accumulations.
 Some newer buildings with additions are also vulnerable because the addition may have a roof structure at a different pitch than the original structure.
 This can create an ideal situation for blowing snow to slide and settle on the lower roof and create an overload.

 Homeowners and business owners can take steps to reduce the likelihood of a roof structure being compromised due to snow overload conditions.

 All roofs are not created equal; short of a full review of the existing building plans and a comprehensive evaluation of the existing roof structure, it is difficult to determine whether a roof may fail when faced with a snow overload condition.
 Proper roof design, structural maintenance, and inspection after a storm can bring peace of mind during the long winter months.

-Contact us for more information regarding our engineering design for roof structures, our building technology capabilities, and our construction oversight services.
+Contact us for more information regarding our engineering design for residential and commercial structures, our building technology capabilities, and our construction oversight services.